 What has been the highlights of the many workshops you have held?

-Jah Sun Ray: I would say the coconut workshops because Prophet Newton because I found that the same people have attended the same workshops because it takes confidence to build up the skills to do it.
-And one of the highlights is seeing someone that has attended the workshop and seeing them have no clue or idea how to do whatever it is and then come along to the third workshop which is hands on and people get to crater the coconut and mix the milk until it becomes oil.
-People are encouraged to taste it and mix other foods with It and apply it to their skin.
+Jah Sun Ray: I would say the coconut workshops with Prophet Newton.
+One of the highlights was seeing someone that had attended the workshop and seeing them have no clue or idea how to do whatever it is and then come along to the third workshop which is hands on and people get to grater the coconut and mix the milk until it becomes oil.
+People are encouraged to taste it and mix other foods.

 • Why do you think it is important to learn how to make coconut oil and milk?